 Jess: I know that a lot of people, like you mentioned earlier, get scared when it comes to niching down.
 They don’t want to be pigeonholed, they feel like they’re limiting themselves.
 What would you say to those people?

 Libby: Yeah, so that is the most common question and reservation that I hear with my coaching clients and also with people in my Mastermind.
 The irony is that, in marketing, the number-one rule is that if you talk to everyone, you’re talking to no one.
+This is why you should consider niching your wellness business.
 So the reality is, people think, “If I only help moms, then I can’t help men,” but the reality is you cannot market and create copy, meaning words or a post, a visual, that will speak effectively to both.
 You have to pick.
 And when you pick, that’s what’s going to lead the relationships and the brand building, and that’s what’s going to help you make the impact.
 So it doesn’t mean that, in that example, dads or men won’t appreciate your work.
 It means that you’re going to be helping specifically who you decide.
 In that example, it was moms.

 Jess: It really is.
 I mean because I have not totally niched down my business.
 My Instagram, my bio says that I work with health and fitness professionals, but my website, there’s not a whole lot that says anything about health and fitness yet.
 I’ve been doing it in phases.
 My content has been split between still serving just service based business owners and then some really targeted information for health and fitness professionals, but even my, you know the things that are for all of my audience can still serve the health and fitness.